Mount Saint Canice: Sisters of the Good Shepherd

-Good Shepherd Australia's Province Leader, Sister Anne Manning writes: "We acknowledge, that for numbers of women, memories of their time with Good Shepherd are painful.
+Good Shepherd Australia's Province Leader, Sister Anne Manning wrote: "We acknowledge, that for numbers of women, memories of their time with Good Shepherd are painful.
 We are deeply sorry for acts of verbal or physical cruelty that occurred: such things should never have taken place in a Good Shepherd facility.
 The understanding that we have been the cause of suffering is our deep regret as we look back over our history."

 Mount Saint Canice closed after a tragic fire as a result of a boiler explosion in 1974.
 The buildings are now occupied by a retirement complex, the Saint Canice Lifestyle Village.

 State government funded redress schemes have made or are planning ex-gratia payments to Forgotten Australians in some states.